 Type 1 of this virus can cause sores inside your mouth (as well as along the lips) and pain when swallowing.
 The sores go away in a few days, but call your doctor if this is your first outbreak or if you have HIV.
 While you're recovering, skip acidic foods like citrus, get enough rest, and try to avoid stress to feel better.

-This yeast infection is common in people with HIV, but you’re also at risk for it if you have diabetes or a disease of the esophagus, take certain steroids, or take antibiotics.
+This yeast infection is common in people with HIV, but you’re also at risk for it if you have diabetes or a disease of the esophagus, take certain steroids, take antibiotics, or use steroid inhalers for asthma.
 If thrush is the cause, you might also have these symptoms: loss of taste, a cotton-like feeling in your mouth, and dry, cracked, red skin at the corners of your lips.

 See your doctor for treatment, which will probably mean taking an antifungal drug.